The equivariant Minkowski problem in Minkowski space: Introduction

-It is well-known that it is a space-like (i.e., the restriction of $\langle\cdot,\cdot\rangle_-$ to $T\H^d$ is positive) convex hypersurface in $\R^{d+1}$ isometric to the hyperbolic space.
+The pseudo-sphere is the subset of $\mathbb R^{d,1}$ of unit future oriented time-like vectors It is well-known that it is a space-like (i.e., the restriction of $\langle\cdot,\cdot\rangle_-$ to $T\H^d$ is positive) convex hypersurface in $\R^{d+1}$ isometric to the hyperbolic space.

-Let $S$ be the boundary of a strictly convex set $K$ of $\R^{d,1}$.
+Let $S$ be the boundary of a strictly convex set $\fconv$ of $\mink$.
 Suppose that $S$ is $C^2$, and space-like.
-This assumption forces $K$ to be unbounded: in fact either $K$ coincides with the future of $S$ or with its past.
-We will always assume that $K$ is the future of $S$.
+This assumption forces $\fconv$ to be unbounded: in fact either $\fconv$ coincides with the future of $S$ or with its past.
+We will always assume that $\fconv$ is the future of $S$.

-The normal vectors of $S$ are time-like, so a natural Gauss map is defined $G:S\rightarrow \H^d$ sending $p$ to the unique future-oriented unit time-like vector orthogonal to $T_pS$.
-The map $G$ is injective but in general is not surjective.
-We say that $K$ is an \emph{F-convex set} if $G$ is surjective.
+The normal vectors of $S$ are time-like, so a natural Gauss map is defined $\gauss:S\rightarrow \H^d$ sending $p$ to the unique future-oriented unit time-like vector orthogonal to $T_pS$.
+The map $\gauss$ is injective but in general is not surjective.
+We say that $\fconv$ is an \emph{F-convex set} if $\gauss$ is surjective.

-The classical Minkowski problem in Minkowski space asks, for a positive function $\phi$ on $\H^d$, for an F-convex set $K$ in Minkowski space with $C^2$ space-like boundary $S$, such that $\frac{1}{\phi(\eta)}$ is the Gaussian curvature at $G^{-1}(\eta)$.
-It turns out that $\phi(x)$ corresponds to the density of the direct image of the intrinsic volume measure of $S$ through the map $G$ with respect to the volume measure of $\H^d$.
+Let $\phi$ be a continuous positive function on $\H^d$.
+The classical Minkowski problem in Minkowski space asks for an F-convex set $\fconv$ in Minkowski space with $C^2$ space-like boundary $S$, such that $\frac{1}{\phi(\eta)}$ is the Gaussian curvature at $\gauss^{-1}(\eta)$.
+It turns out that $\phi(x)$ corresponds to the density of the direct image of the intrinsic volume measure of $S$ through the map $\gauss$ with respect to the volume measure of $\H^d$.

 Analogously to the Euclidean case, it is possible to formulate a weak version of this problem.
-Indeed if $K$ is any convex set whose support planes are not time-like, it is always possible to define a set-valued function $G$ from $\partial K=S$ to $\H^d$.
-Namely $G$ sends a point $p$ to the set of unit time-like vectors orthogonal to support planes at $p$.
-As in the previous case, the condition that support planes are not time-like implies that $K$ coincides either with the future or the past of $S$.
-We will always assume that $K$ is the future of $S$.
-We say that $K$ is an F-convex set if moreover $G$ is surjective in the sense that $\bigcup_{x\in S} G(x)=\H^d$.
+Indeed if $\fconv$ is any convex set whose support planes are \old{not time-like} space-like, it is always possible to define a set-valued function $\gauss$ from $\partial \fconv=S$ to $\H^d$.
+Namely $\gauss$ sends a point $p$ to the set of unit time-like vectors orthogonal to support planes at $p$.
+As in the previous case, the condition that support planes are not time-like implies that $\fconv$ coincides either with the future or the past of $S$.
+We will always assume that $\fconv$ is the future of $S$.
+We say that $\fconv$ is an F-convex set if moreover $\gauss$ is surjective in the sense that $\bigcup_{x\in S} \gauss(x)=\H^d$.